Sun-Lab-NBB/ataraxis-time/README.md

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
 Optionally, use one of the stable releases that include precompiled binary wheels in addition to source code.
-2. ```cd``` to the root directory of the project using your CLI of choice.
+2. ```cd``` to the root directory of the project using your command line interface of choice.
 3. Run ```python -m pip install .``` to install the project.
 Alternatively, if using a distribution with precompiled binaries, use ```python -m pip install WHEEL_PATH```, replacing 'WHEEL_PATH' with the path to the wheel file.
-4. Optionally, run the timer benchmark using ```benchmark-timer``` command from your CLI (no need to use 'python' directive).
+4. Optionally, run the timer benchmark using ```benchmark-timer``` command from your command line interface (no need to use 'python' directive).
 You can use ```benchmark-timer --help``` command to see the list of additional configuration parameters that can be used to customize the benchmark behavior.

 ### PIP